-More prosaically known as ‘Hordival’ by some nurseries, this cultivar is slightly smaller than the common variety, reaching a mature height of 1-2 feet tall.
+More prosaically known as ‘Hordival’ by some nurseries, this cultivar is slightly smaller than the common variety, reaching a mature height of one to two feet tall.

-You can find live bare-root plants for ‘Valentine’ available at Home Depot.
+You can find live bare root plants for ‘Valentine’ available at Walmart.

 Managing Pests and Disease